EncHawk/Navig8/README.md

-this is a project for the March MAnia hackathon, this includes all the source code for the project Navig8.
+this is a project for the March Mania hackathon, this includes all the source code for the project Navig8.

 navig8 is a web-application that allows students froma across the world to access the colleges' infrastructure and other details from the comfort of their own homes.